zoltan-kiss/hz/README.md

 ---

-Build the application and lanuch the cluster on single host:
+Build the application and launch the cluster on single host:
 ```
 mvn clean packe
 cd scripts